-PostgreSQL supports left unary, right unary, and binary operators.
+PostgreSQL supports prefix and infix operators.
 Operators can be overloaded; that is, the same operator name can be used for different operators that have different numbers and types of operands.
 When a query is executed, the system determines the operator to call from the number and types of the provided operands.

-we need a function that does the work, then we can define the
+complex (see Section 38.13).
+First we need a function that does the work, then we can define the operator:

 Now we could execute a query like this: